 “Never use the same password for all of your accounts or even variations of that same password,” Bushey says.
 “Allowing an online hacker to get into just one of your accounts, rather than all of them, at the very least minimizes the damage that can be done to your online identity.”

 “If you carry more than one debit or credit card in your purse or wallet (most people do), you’re asking for trouble,” says Tulsa-based financial advisor Tyler Gray.
 “Try to only take what you think you might need when you go out and about.
 Headed to Starbucks?
 Just bring enough cash to cover your coffee.
 Headed to Target?
 Take your Target card and leave the eight other department store cards at home.”

 Beware of camera phones

-Seriously, guard your plastic like a hawk!
-Someone standing behind you in line can take a picture of your credit card, make a copy of it and use it without your knowledge, cautions Harrine Freeman, CEO/owner of H.E.
+How do you avoid identity theft in stores?
+Guard your plastic like a hawk!
+Someone standing behind you in line can take a picture of your credit card, make a copy of it and use it without your knowledge, cautions Harrine Freeman, CEO and owner of H.E.
 Freeman Enterprises.

 Always look for the padlock in the lower right-hand corner of your screen, ensuring it’s closed and locked, which shows the site is secure, recommends Robert D. Sollars, president of Sollars Security Shield.